Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+.. _do-heat-transfer...end-1:

+Do heat transfer...End
+''''''''''''''''''''''

-| **Do heat transfer...End**
+|

-| Causes **grok** to begin reading a group of heat transfer instructions
-  until it encounters an End instruction.
+Causes **grok** to begin reading a group of heat transfer instructions until it encounters an End instruction.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-do-heat-transfer...end-1:

+Input instructions !
+Do heat transfer...End

 The available instructions are:

 --------------

+.. _thermal-conductivity-of-air-1:

-| **Thermal conductivity of air**
+Thermal conductivity of air
+'''''''''''''''''''''''''''

+|

 #. **k\_air** Thermal conductivity [W m:math:`^{-1}` K:math:`^{-1}`] of
    the air phase.

-| Assigns a uniform value to the thermal conductivity of air.
+Assigns a uniform value to the thermal conductivity of air.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-thermal-conductivity-of-air-1:

+Input instructions !
+Thermal conductivity of air

 --------------

+.. _specific-heat-capacity-of-air-1:

-| **Specific heat capacity of air**
+Specific heat capacity of air
+'''''''''''''''''''''''''''''

+|

 #. **c\_air** Specific heat capacity [J kg:math:`^{-1}` K:math:`^{-1}`]
    of the air phase.

-| Assigns a uniform value to the specific heat capacity of air.
+Assigns a uniform value to the specific heat capacity of air.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-specific-heat-capacity-of-air-1:

+Input instructions !
+Specific heat capacity of air

 --------------

+.. _density-of-air-1:

+Density of air
+''''''''''''''

-| **Density of air**
+|

 #. **rho\_air** Density [kg m:math:`^{-3}`] of the air phase.

-| Assigns a uniform value to the density of air.
+Assigns a uniform value to the density of air.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-density-of-air-1:

+Input instructions !
+Density of air

 --------------

+.. _thermal-conductivity-of-water-1:

-| **Thermal conductivity of water**
+Thermal conductivity of water
+'''''''''''''''''''''''''''''

+|

 #. **k_l** Thermal conductivity [W m:math:`^{-1}` K:math:`^{-1}`] of the
    liquid phase.

-| Assigns a uniform value to the thermal conductivity of water.
-If this
-  instructions is used, the thermal conductivity of water is assumed constant and equal to :math:`k_l`.
+Assigns a uniform value to the thermal conductivity of water.
+If this instructions is used, the thermal conductivity of water is assumed constant and equal to :math:`k_l`.
 It is therefore not calculated from the water temperature, which is the default setting.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-thermal-conductivity-of-water-1:

+Input instructions !
+Thermal conductivity of water

 --------------

+.. _specific-heat-capacity-of-water-1:

-| **Specific heat capacity of water**
+Specific heat capacity of water
+'''''''''''''''''''''''''''''''

+|

 #. **c_l** Specific heat capacity [J kg:math:`^{-1}` K:math:`^{-1}`] of
    the liquid phase.

-| Assigns a uniform value to the specific heat capacity of water.
-If
-  this instructions is used, the specific heat capacity of water is assumed constant and equal to :math:`c_l`.
+Assigns a uniform value to the specific heat capacity of water.
+If this instructions is used, the specific heat capacity of water is assumed constant and equal to :math:`c_l`.
 It is therefore not calculated from the water temperature, which is the default setting.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-specific-heat-capacity-of-water-1:

+Input instructions !
+Specific heat capacity of water

 --------------

+.. _mechanical-heat-dispersion-1:

+Mechanical heat dispersion
+''''''''''''''''''''''''''

-| **Mechanical heat dispersion**
+|

-| Causes mechanical heat dispersion to be simulated.
-The default is no
-  mechanical heat dispersion.
+Causes mechanical heat dispersion to be simulated.
+The default is no mechanical heat dispersion.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-mechanical-heat-dispersion-1:

+Input instructions !
+Mechanical heat dispersion

 The following instruction can be used to define initial temperatures for the problem:

 --------------

+.. _initial-temperature-profile-1:

+Initial temperature profile
+'''''''''''''''''''''''''''

-| **Initial temperature profile**
+|

 #. **temp_top** Temperature [ °C] at the top of the domain.

 #. **temp_grad** Prevailing geothermal gradient [L:math:`^{-1}` K].

-| Calculates a depth profile of temperature and assigns the values to
-  the initial temperature.
+Calculates a depth profile of temperature and assigns the values to the initial temperature.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+.. _input-instructions-initial-temperature-profile-1:

+Input instructions !
+Initial temperature profile

 The following instructions can be used to define the heat source boundary condition:

 --------------

-**
+.. _in-51:

+''''''

+|

 #. **npanel** Number of panels in the time-variable, zero-order source
    function.